 Member of the Legislature Assembly: 2011 – Present

-Cameron was first elected to the Legislative Assembly of Manitoba in the 2011 provincial election, in the constituency of Morden—Winkler.
+Cameron was first elected to the Legislative Assembly of Manitoba in 2011 and represents the constituency of Morden—Winkler.

-Cameron loves southern Manitoba – the people, the history, the family focus, the work ethic, and the commitment to helping others.
-Cameron and his wife Shelley have two daughters and a son and currently reside in the City of Morden.
+Cameron loves Manitoba – the people, the history, the family focus, the work ethic, and the commitment to helping others.
+Cameron and his wife Shelley have two daughters and a son and continue to call the City of Morden home.